mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Traits
 Aezorgh Travellers all possess the following traits:

-**Gecko Travel:** Ridges on an Aezorgh’s feet and wrists allow the Traveller to climb walls at full movement speed and to cross ceilings at half movement speed in gravity up to 1.5 standard.
+**Gecko Travel:** Ridges on an Aezorgh's feet and wrists allow the Traveller to climb walls at full movement speed and to cross ceilings at half movement speed in gravity up to 1.5 standard.

 **Heightened Senses** : Wide infrared vision and innate situational awareness allow Aezorgh to receive DM+1 to Recon or Survival checks.
-If a heat source is present, the Aezorgh’s infrared vision negates any penalty for darkness.
+If a heat source is present, the Aezorgh's infrared vision negates any penalty for darkness.

 Multi-limbed: Aezorgh have four dexterous arms, allowing them